alexharri/map-fns/README.md

 //   }
 ```

-`map-fns` supports tree-shaking, but if your environment does not you can import a specific function directly.
+`map-fns` supports tree-shaking.
+If your environment does not you can import a specific function directly.

 ```tsx
 import mergeInMap from "map-fns/mergeInMap";